matloff/fastStat/README.md

 if we were to do this again, we would get 1200 other people, and the percentage saying Yes to our question would change.
-Thus we want to have some idea as to how much our Yes percentage varies from one sample of 1200 people (note: this is NOT referred to as "1200 samples") to another.
+Thus we want to have some idea as to how much our Yes percentage varies from one sample of 1200 people to another.

+(Note: Sampling 1200 people is NOT referred to as "1200 samples."
+The set of 1200 people is referred to as one sample of size 1200.)

 Let's set some notation.
 Say we are interested in some quantity X, say human height.
 We take a sample of n people from a given target